apache/cxf/distribution/src/main/release/samples/jax_rs/basic_https/README.txt

 employed to keep passwords from being stored in configuration files.
 The approach taken here is for demonstration reasons only.

+NOTE: Classes AuthSSLInitializationError, AuthSSLProtocolSocketFactory, and AuthSSLX509TrustManager are files copied from the Apache HTTP Client project and used by the client for certificate validation.

 Please review the README in the samples directory before continuing.